no-am-man/Pleasance/README.md

 This project is open source.
 You can find the repository [here](https://github.com/no-am-man/Pleasance).

-## 🎉 Version 2.1.0 is on Staging!
+## 🎉 Version 3.0.0 is on Staging!
-This major update introduces a fully-featured Community Federation, allowing sovereign individuals to create, manage, and discover co-learning communities.
-We've also enhanced our AI capabilities and refined the user experience across the board.
+This major update introduces the collaborative AI Workshop, a real-time creative space where members of the Federation can experiment with generative tools together.

 ## Core Philosophy